Ciudad Perdida: The Lost City in the Jungle of Colombia

 The Ciudad Perdida trek, one of Colombia’s great adventures

 As with many adventures, the way there is the biggest adventure.
-During a trekking of 4/5 days, you will swim at waterfalls, spot birds and other animals and enjoy the sounds of the jungle.
-You will meet people from the Indian communities and can see how they live primitively in the villages.
+During a trekking of 4/5 days, you will swim under waterfalls, spot birds and wildlife and enjoy the sounds of the jungle.
+You will meet people from the Indigenous communities and can see how they live in the primitive villages.
 During the hike, you will have to cross the Buritaca River several times, with or without the help of ropes.
 The guide shares his insider knowledge with you, which makes the whole experience extra special.

 Program 4 days 3 nights